-Mount Kenya is currently dormant, however, it was formerly a stratovolcano (is a tall, conical type volcano, said to mostly be composed of one layer hardened lava, tephra and volcanic ash.
-Source: Scicnce Daily and active during the Plio-Pleistocene period.
+Mount Kenya is currently dormant; however, it was formerly a stratovolcano, which is a tall, conical type volcano, said to mostly be composed of one-layer hardened lava, tephra and volcanic ash, (Source: Science Daily) and active during the Pleo-Pleistocene period.

 Way up in the mountain is U-shaped moorlands, created by glaciations.
 The circular hills on the steep sides are the remains of plugged vents, and the remainder of the mountain is symmetrical because of a central plug system.

 Climbing (or Hiking) Mount Kenya